Districts That Are Making a Difference

 Like many districts nationwide, Monroe Public Schools is not immune to bullying.
 The district’s Bullying Prevention initiatives center around open communication with students, and as incidents were reported, administrators were using multiple databases to document and subsequently investigate each tip.
 Administrators also had to keep records of their response to each incident and provide a year-end report to the state to comply with Washington House Bill 2801.
 Monroe leaders knew they needed to find a more efficient, centralized, and cost-effective way to organize, document, and retain data related to HIB incidents.
 But most importantly, administrators wanted a better system to safeguard their students.

-In 2011, the district purchased The SafeSchools Alert Bullying Reporting and Tracking System to help better manage HIB incidents.
+In 2011, the district purchased The SafeSchools Alert Bullying Reporting System to help better manage HIB incidents.
 The district’s custom online Alert system allows staff, students and parents to confidentially report safety incidents, including harassment, intimidation and bullying to Monroe administrators 24/7/365, via phone, text, email, and website.
 As tips come in, appropriate staff members are immediately notified and can respond right away.
 And, administrators can use the system to confidentially share information, have virtual discussions about an incident, and document every step of their investigation.

 “Using SafeSchools Alert, we can respond immediately to bullying incidents and the system helps us provide a safe environment for our students.”

 HIB Compliance Officer | Monroe Public Schools, WA

 Compliance Officer and SafeSchools Alert Champion, Joanne Dickinson, uses Monroe’s Alert system to track incidents, examine HIB data for trends, and log the actions the district took to respond to those incidents in one centralized location.